-- Improve our understanding of jaguars and cougars, especially problematic individuals: study of their home ranges and movements following the capture of individuals, break GPS collars and camera traps.
+- Improve our understanding of jaguars and cougars, especially difficult individuals: study their natural habitat, follow their movements, camera traps and broken GPS collars

-- Advise, support current farmers to prevent and limit big cat attacks on their livestock by strengthening certain measures or by setting up new practices and measures.
+- Advise and support current farmers to help prevent attacks on their livestock by strengthening certain measures or by setting up new ones.

 - Test new prevention and protection measures on 5 farms with volunteer farmers who are regularly attacked by felines.

-- Identify and discover local initiatives in Latin America: interviews, photographs and educational videos on local initiatives to share and facilitate the sharing of knowledge and experiences (see ENCOSH project).
+- Identify and discover local initiatives in Latin America: interviews, photographs and educational videos on local initiatives to develop and share both knowledge and experiences (see ENCOSH project).

-- Inform and educate future farmers and professionals in the field of agriculture and the environment in Guyana, Matiti Agricultural High School: interventions on the issue, practical workshops, and internships.
+- Inform and educate future farmers and professionals in the field of agriculture and the environment in Guyana, Matiti Agricultural High School: interventions on the issue, workshops and internships.

 A MULTI-PARTNER PROJECT

-Capture of a jaguar by the ONCFS (project partner) and break of a GPS collar to study its displacement.
+This jaguar has been captured by the ONCFS (project partner) to seize its GPS collar and study its movements.